Probate Q&A Series

 3. Taking the Oath and Posting Bond

-Within ten days of appointment, the commissioner must take an oath to faithfully perform duties.
+Before letters issue, the appointee must take an oath to faithfully perform duties.
 This requirement comes from N.C.
 Gen. Stat. §28A-9-3.
-The commissioner also posts a bond to protect the estate against mismanagement, per N.C.
+The appointee also posts a bond to protect the estate against mismanagement, per N.C.
 Gen. Stat. §28A-9-5.
 The bond amount depends on the estate’s value.

 4. Performing Official Duties

-Once sworn in and bonded, the probate commissioner must:
+Once sworn in and bonded, the appointee must:

 • Gather and secure estate assets.